GDSL-UL/thirtydaymapchallenge-2021/README.md

 Patrick Ballantyne has mapped starbucks locations for Florida state using the h3jsr and rayshader R packages, code available [here](https://github.com/patrickballantyne/30DayMapChallenge/blob/main/README.md).

 ### 12. Population
-Miguel Leonardo has produced a map showing the results of a project with @fcrowe and @nnewsh_ on clustering the trajectories of population decline in Spain.
+Miguel Leonardo has produced a map showing the results of a project with Francisco Rowe and Niall Newsham clustering the trajectories of population decline in Spain.

 ![Day12_Population](https://user-images.githubusercontent.com/57355504/144205282-4b1c92c5-c414-4579-a043-6046a06f0926.png)